smck83/expurgate/README.md

     The response from expurgate:
     1.217.130.195.mimecast.com._spf.xpg8.tk.
 300 IN	TXT "v=spf1 ip4:195.130.217.1 -all"

+NOTE(above): The response only includes the IP checked, and not every other vendor or provider in your `{SOURCE_PREFIX}.yourdomain.com' DNS TXT record.

 ## An SPF fail checking 127.0.0.1 - [Test here](https://www.digwebinterface.com/?hostnames=1.0.0.127.mimecast.com._spf.xpg8.tk&type=TXT&ns=resolver&useresolver=8.8.4.4&nameservers=)

     ${ir} - the sending servers IP address in reverse.
 So 127.0.0.1 will be 1.0.0.127